Unsolicited material is welcome, and will be used as space permits.

 Personal race accounts are of course a staple of UR, but if you can offer readers a real insight about an event, such as detail about the unique geography of an area or race route, it will make for interesting reading.
 Humor is the most difficult kind of writing, but a truly funny article is as good as gold.
 The same applies for a truly compelling human interest story.

 Of course it goes without saying that the preferred method of submissions is by computer.
 Microsoft Word files are best for stories.
-We can and do accept hand written or typed articles, but please know that this being the 21st century, the higher up the technology ladder, the better.

 MS word or pdf or text is fine for results, but Excel files are even better.
 Also, please try to include all the information we list in results: name, age, gender, state, and time.
 Every finisher and their correct time is important.
 Please refrain from using pseudonyms or nicknames.